 Special consideration may be given to athletes up to two years over the base age range or one year younger than the minimum age with a letter from their respective National Sports Organization confirming that the athlete is under serious consideration for nomination to their National Team in the upcoming competition year.

-- There are no age restrictions for carded members of the Canadian Disabled Ski or Snowboard Team who are permanent residents in one of the Provinces that are part of CWSAA.
+- There are no age restrictions for carded members of the Canadian Adaptive Ski or Snowboard Team who are permanent residents in one of the Provinces that are part of CWSAA.

 - Travelling Provincial and Club Coaches or Provincial Team Managers who are affiliated with a Club and PTSO may also qualify.
 Independent Coaches will not qualify.

 C. Additional Guidelines to be considered for Qualification

 - Athletes must be full and active members of a Ski Racing, Ski Cross, Freestyle skiing or Snowboard Club in one of the CWSAA Provinces or Territories.
 All athletes must be FIS point holders, or have applied for and be eligible for FIS registration and hold a FIS card at the start of the competition year.

 - Athletes belonging to a Club or attending a Sports Academy located in one of the CWSAA Provinces, but not normally residing in one of those Provinces are eligible to receive a Competitors Pass from the quota of the Province in which they are training and competing.